-So I knew a festive dessert was in order.
+So I knew a Fourth of July was in order.
 And since I had so much fun making (and eating) my carrot cake cheesecake cake I wanted to make another version.

 But I made an exception for such a special occasion.
 I also used a white box cake mix to ease the workload so you can spend more time having fun with your family than mixing up cake.
 If you’re cake mix-averse you can use your favorite from-scratch recipe, as long as it makes enough for two cake layers.